John Kerr (governor-general)

 Kerr was born in Sydney to working-class parents.
 He won scholarships to Fort Street Boys' High School and the University of Sydney, where he studied law.
 His legal career was interrupted by the Second World War, during which he served with the Australian Army's Directorate of Research and Civil Affairs (DORCA) and attained the rank of colonel.
 After the war's end he became the inaugural head of the Australian School of Pacific Administration.
 Kerr returned to the bar in 1949 and became one of Sydney's leading industrial lawyers.
 He joined the Australian Labor Party (ALP) and was briefly an endorsed candidate for the 1951 federal election.
 He let his membership lapse after the party split of 1955.

 Kerr served terms as president of the New South Wales Bar Association and the Law Council of Australia.
 He was appointed to the Commonwealth Industrial Court in 1966, later serving on territory supreme courts and as Chief Justice of New South Wales (1972–1974).
 On the nomination of ALP prime minister Gough Whitlam, Kerr was appointed governor-general in July 1974.
-The Whitlam Government did not hold a majority in the Senate, and following a series of controversies in 1975, most notably the Loans Affair, the Liberal opposition leader Malcolm Fraser decided to block supply in an attempt to force an early election.
+The Whitlam government did not hold a majority in the Senate, and following a series of controversies in 1975, most notably the Loans Affair, the Liberal opposition leader Malcolm Fraser called on the Senate (where his coalition had a majority) to defer consideration of the supply bills in an attempt to force an early election.
 Kerr regarded the situation as untenable, believing the prime minister was obliged to either resign or call a general election, which Whitlam was unwilling to do.

 On 11 November 1975, Kerr used his reserve powers as governor-general to dismiss Whitlam and his ministry, appointing Fraser to lead a caretaker government.
 He immediately granted Fraser's request for a double dissolution, leading to a federal election that saw Whitlam and the ALP defeated in a landslide.
 The dismissal of the government sparked demonstrations from Whitlam's supporters, with the anger directed at Kerr a major factor in his early retirement in December 1977 and subsequent withdrawal from public life.
 The propriety, legality and wisdom of his actions surrounding the dismissal have been subject to considerable debate and analysis.